CBIIT/bento-docs/source/configuration/global-ui-elements.md

 ## Web Browser Tab
-Web browser tabs allow you to have multiple web pages open at the same time.
+Web browser tabs enable multiple web pages to be open at the same time.
 An application-specific icon and text allows an end user to keep track of the tab running a Bento application.

 ### Configuring the Favicon
 The favorite icon (or favicon) that appears in the web browser tab can be configured in two ways: